spring-projects/spring-data-elasticsearch/README.md

 ```

 ###Note:
-Spring data elaticsearch 1.0.0.RELEASE version is on elasticsearch 1.1.1 library which uses java 1.6 or later version.
+Spring data elaticsearch until 1.0.0.RELEASE version is on elasticsearch 1.1.x library, which uses java 1.6 or later version.

-As latest version of elasticsearch 1.2.x is now supporting java 1.7, future releases of spring data elasticsearch library can be used with Java 7 or later version.
+From spring data elastic search 1.1.0.RELEASE (current) on, the version of elasticsearch 1.3.x  is supporting java 1.7 or later.
-In order to use with java 6 it has to be with elasticsearch 1.1.x.

 ### ElasticsearchRepository
 A default implementation of ElasticsearchRepository, aligning to the generic Repository Interfaces, is provided.
 Spring can do the Repository implementation for you depending on method names in the interface definition.